Parallel-NetCDF/E3SM-IO/README.md

     % make -j 16
     % make -j 16 install
     ```
-    The ADIOS2 library is now installed under the folder `${HOME}/ADIOS2/2.7.1.`
+    The ADIOS2 library is now installed under folder `${HOME}/ADIOS2/2.7.1.`
 * Build the E3SM-I/O benchmark
   + Clone this E3SM-I/O benchmark repository
   + Run command autoreconf -i
   + Configure the E3SM-I/O benchmark with mpi compilers
-    + Add HDF5 installation path (--with-hdf5=/path/to/implementation) to enable HDF5 API support
+    + Add HDF5 installation path (--with-hdf5=/path/to/implementation) to
-      + E3SM-I/O benchmark only supports sequential run using HDF5 native VOL due to some HDF5 API limitations.
-        + Parallel I/O is supported when using the log-based VOL.
+      enable HDF5 API support.
+Using native HDF5 is supported only when running
+      the benchmark with command-line option '-a hdf5_ra'.
+    + Add HDF5 installation path (--with-hdf5=/path/to/implementation) that
+      contains the implementation of multi-dataset APIs.
+This is required when
+      running the benchmark with command-line option '-a hdf5_md'.
-    + Add log-based VOL installation path (--with-logvol=/path/to/implementation) to enable HDF5 API support
+    + Add log-based VOL installation path
+      (--with-logvol=/path/to/implementation).
+This is required when running
+      the benchmark with command-line option '-a hdf5_log'.
-    + Add ADIOS2 installation path (--with-adios2=/path/to/implementation) to enable HDF5 API support
+    + Add ADIOS2 installation path (--with-adios2=/path/to/implementation) to
+      enable ADIOS API support.
+This is required when running the benchmark
+      with command-line option '-a adios'.
-  + Run make install
+  + Run 'make install'
   + Example commands are given below.
     ```
     % git clone https://github.com/Parallel-NetCDF/E3SM-IO.git
     % cd E3SM-IO
     % autoreconf -i
-    % ./configure --with-pnetcdf=${HOME}/PnetCDF/1.12.2 --with-hdf5=${HOME}/HDF5/1.12.0 --with-logvol=${HOME}/Log_IO_VOL --with-adios2=${HOME}/ADIOS2 CC=mpicc CXX=mpicxx
+    % ./configure --with-pnetcdf=${HOME}/PnetCDF/1.12.2 \
+                  --with-hdf5=${HOME}/HDF5/1.12.0 \
+                  --with-logvol=${HOME}/Log_IO_VOL \
+                  --with-adios2=${HOME}/ADIOS2 \
+                  CC=mpicc CXX=mpicxx
     % make -j 16 install
     ```

 ### Prepare the data decomposition file in NetCDF file format
-* For the F case, the three data decomposition files generated by the PIO library
+* For the F case, there are three data decomposition files generated by the PIO
-  are in text format with file extension name `.dat`.
-The decomposition files
+  library in text format with file extension name `.dat`.
+The decomposition
-  must first be combined and converted into a NetCDF file to be read in
+  files must first be combined and converted into a NetCDF file to be read in
   parallel as the input file to this benchmark program.
 Similarly, for the G
-  case, the six decomposition files need to be converted first.
+  case, there are six decomposition files that need to be converted first.
 * A utility program, `dat2nc.c`, is included to convert the text files.
 To
   build this utility program, run command
   ```